Lachlan-Mayne/english-notes/Peter/Marketing.md

 - When supply exceeds demand, prices can be lowered due to consumers being able to buy a product more freely

 **Competition-Based Marketing:**
+- Competition based covers costs of the product, and is the comparable to other competitors prices
 -